 The Graduate Fellowship fosters a community of impressive and accomplished PhD candidates in various disciplines of Jewish studies.
 Each fellow offers a unique perspective and provides a distinctive contribution to the nascent field of Jewish law and legal theory.
-In addition to working closely with other fellows and gaining literacy in legal theory and its application to the study of Jewish texts, fellows interact regularly with prominent scholars, both in Judaic studies and legal theory, and participate in the CJL’s growing community of interdisciplinary discourse.
+In addition to working closely with other fellows and gaining literacy in legal theory and its application to the study of Jewish texts, fellows interact regularly with prominent scholars, both in Judaic studies and legal theory.

-Graduate fellows take an eleven-session seminar on legal theory led by Suzanne Last Stone, director of CJL.
+Graduate fellows take an eleven-session seminar on legal theory led by Suzanne Last Stone, professor of law at Cardozo Law School and director of the Center for Jewish Law and Contemporary Civilization.
 The seminar is carefully designed to introduce students to the essential questions and problems of legal theory that are relevant to an examination of Jewish texts and Jewish history.
 We spend the first part of the year acquiring a common vocabulary and learning the basics of legal theory.
 We cover the two major theories of law: positivism and natural law and then concentrate on a hybrid of these three: the common law and one of its modern offshoots (historical jurisprudence).
 We also learn the two major theories of adjudication: formalism and realism.
 In this section of the seminar, we will test our knowledge by applying these theories to rabbinic texts.
 Categorizing rabbinic texts in this way is not the final goal of the seminar; it is, rather, a pedagogic exercise to help illuminate and concretize the theories.
 We will then move on to “the interpretive turn” in jurisprudence, exploring more contemporary versions of the main theories we have covered.